marcofavorito/ethermint-dos/docs/report.md

-In this document I try to make the same analysis described [here](https://eprints.soton.ac.uk/415083/2/itasec18_main.pdf) on Tendermint/Ethermint, i.e.:
+In this document I try to make the same analysis described in [[7](https://eprints.soton.ac.uk/415083/2/itasec18_main.pdf)] on Tendermint/Ethermint, i.e.:

 1. Classify the Tendermint consensus algorithm according to the CAP theorem
 2. Performance Analysis